{\delta}-rings, perfectoid towers, and lim Cohen-Macaulay sequences: Constructions of perfectoid towers

 \item For each $i \ge 0$, $R_i$ is a $d+2$-dimensional Noetherian complete normal local domain with residue field $k$. $R_i \to R_{i+1}$ is a module-finite extension and $p^{1/p^i} \in R_i$.

-\item The initial ring $R\coloneqq R_0$ arises as a completion of a certain $W(k)$-flat graded normal domain which is obtained by taking the $p$-adic deformation of the section ring of a smooth projective $k$-variety $X$ such that there is an oridnary Abelian variety $A$ over $k$ and a surjective finite \'etale morphism $A \to X$ of degree prime to $p$.
-Moreover, if one takes $X$ to be an ordinary Abelian vartiety of dimension at least 2, then $R$ is not Cohen-Macaulay.
-In this situation, all $R_i$'s are not Cohen-Macaulay. \end{enumerate} \end{theorem}
+\item The initial ring $R\coloneqq R_0$ arises as a completion of a certain $W(k)$-flat graded normal domain which is obtained by taking the $p$-adic deformation of the section ring of a smooth projective $k$-variety $X$ such that there is an ordinary Abelian variety $A$ over $k$ and a surjective finite \'etale morphism $A \to X$ of degree prime to $p$.
+Moreover, if one takes $X$ to be an ordinary Abelian variety of dimension at least 2, then $R$ is not Cohen--Macaulay.
+In this situation, all $R_i$'s are not Cohen--Macaulay. \end{enumerate} \end{theorem}

 \begin{proof} $(1)$: By \cite[Lemma 2.17]{BS22}, $R(\mathcal{X},\mathcal{L})_i^{\wedge}$ admits a Frobenius lift $\phi$ induced by that of $R(\mathcal{X},\mathcal{L})_i$.
 By \Cref{FrobLiftInjpZariskian}, \Cref{deltaring}, and \Cref{RingProperties}, one can check that the tower $R_0 \to R_1 \to R_2 \to \cdots$ satisfies the conditions (i), (ii), (iii) in \Cref{pTorFreePerfdTowers}.
 Hence it is a perfectoid tower.
 More explicitly, the tower is isomorphic to